-I like to tell mamas that nutrients are right for your body.
-Don’t worry about carbs, fat or protein right off the bat.
-Focus on nourishing your body for optimal healthy and lactation.
+I like to tell mamas that nutrients are right for their bodies.
+Don’t worry about carbs, fat, or protein right off the bat.
+Focus on nourishing your body for optimal health and lactation.

 What does a good breastfeeding meal plan for weight loss look like?

-I created a full, 21-day meal plan for mamas in my program, which helps guide mamas and give them a lot of options on nutrient-dense meals.
+We’ve created a full, 21-day meal plan for mamas in our program, which helps guide mamas and gives them a lot of options for nutrient-dense meals.
 Below is a great sample meal plan for one day, and grab this 5-day meal plan to print and use!

 I think a good meal plan for one day would go as follows:

-Protein lactation smoothie made with a postpartum + lactatio protein powder, frozen fruit and fresh spinach.
+Protein lactation smoothie made with a postpartum + lactation protein powder, frozen fruit, and fresh spinach.

-I hghly recommend my new Milk Dust Lactation bars for an on-the-go snack!
+I highly recommend the new Milk Dust Lactation bars for an on-the-go snack!
 These are so yummy, full of protein, low sugar, and lots of lactation-boosting herbs for you too.
-A handfull of nuts with fresh berries, sliced cucumbers and hummus, apple slices with 1 tbsp of peanut butter.
+A handful of nuts with fresh berries, sliced cucumbers, hummus, and apple slices with 1 tbsp of peanut butter.

 Turkey slices on top of cucumbers with mustard, roasted veggies, half baked sweet potato, 1 slice of avocado toast on sprouted bread

-My lactation brownies in the program make the most amazing dessert!
-Avocado pudding is super easy, just blended with avocado, cooca powder and some stevia.
+The lactation brownies in the program make the most amazing dessert!
+Avocado pudding is super easy, just blended with avocado, cocoa powder, and some stevia.
 I also have some cookies in the program too!

-You can also grab this breastfeeding cook book with skinny meals just for breastfeeding mamas to help with weight loss and milk supply!
+You can also grab the breastfeeding cookbook with skinny meals just for breastfeeding mamas to help with weight loss and milk supply!

-To lose weight while breastfeeding your meal plan needs to be 80% nutrient-dense.
+Your meal plan needs to be 80% nutrient-dense to lose weight while breastfeeding.
 That’s what will get you results, while still feeling realistic.